mstudio45/RobloxAutoSignup/README.md

 # RobloxAutoSignup
-User-script that will automatically creates an Roblox account on the "Create Account" page.
+User-script that will automatically make an Roblox account on the "Create Account" page.